TahaGorme/slashy/README.md

     "fishing pole"
   ],
-    "transferOnlyMode": false, //ONLY ENABLE IF YOU WANT TO TRANSFER ITEMS ONLY AND NOT GRIND "cooldowns": { // only edit cooldowns if you know what you are doing "market": {
+    "transferOnlyMode": false, //ONLY ENABLE IF YOU WANT TO TRANSFER ITEMS ONLY AND NOT GRIND "serverEventsDonateMode":true, // ENABLE THIS IF YOU OWN A SERVER WITH 200+ MEMBERS AND YOU WANNA TRANSFER ITEMS FROM YOUR ALTS TO MAIN

+  "cooldowns": { // only edit cooldowns if you know what you are doing
+    "market": {
       "minDelay": 10000,